code-chandan/uchihaboard/README.md

 it’s clean, sleek, and custom from the ground up
 basically a full-send from idea to PCB to flex-worthy typing experience

-Designed by Chandan for the Highway YSWS project, SwiftBoard is all about workflow flow
-no distractions, no weird gimmicks
-just pure, raw, programmable keyboard power

 ---

 ## how it started